Skip to main content

 $21.2 billion

 Michigan's $21.2 billion endowment posted a sector-leading 15.5 percent return in fiscal 2025, boosted by early bets on AI-related investments and crypto exposure.
 The office distributed $538 million during the year.
 As one of the larger public university endowments, Michigan has built out meaningful positions in PE, venture capital, and emerging technology.
+The Investment Office was established in 1999 as a unit of Business & Finance.

 Focus